securitytxt/security-txt/draft-foudil-securitytxt.md

 the possible disadvantages and increased resources required to triage security reports.

-Security researchers should consult the organization's vulnerability disclosure policy, if available, and review the contact information and/or resources referenced within the "security.txt" file before submitting reports in an automated fashion or as resulting from automated scans.
+Security researchers should review all information within the "security.txt" file before submitting reports in an automated fashion or as resulting from automated scans.

 # IANA Considerations